Skip to content

 uv run mindroom local-stack-setup --synapse-dir /path/to/mindroom-stack/local/matrix

-This starts Synapse from the mindroom-stack compose files, starts a MindRoom Cinny container, waits for both services to be healthy, and by default writes local Matrix settings to .env next to your active config.yaml.
+This starts Synapse from the mindroom-stack compose files, starts a MindRoom Chat container, waits for both services to be healthy, and by default writes local Matrix settings to .env next to your active config.yaml.

 Note